What is careless driving?

 Your best bet for avoiding expensive fines and jail time is to hire a Tulsa attorney with expertise handling traffic tickets.

 If you’ve been charged with careless driving, an attorney from the Tulsa Criminal Defense Law Firm can offer a rock-solid defense.
-For a free consultation, call (918) 256-3400.
-You can also click “Start My FREE Consultation” at the top of the page.
+For a low-cost initial strategy session, call (918) 256-3400.
+You can also click “Start My INITIAL Consultation” at the top of the page.